Epol Falls: Description

 Epol is an acronym which stands for Everlasting Power of Love Waterfalls.
 It was formerly known as the Green Valley waterfalls.
 It is one of the natural tourist attractions of the mountainous area of Marilog District Davao City which is approximately three hundred (300) meters away from the highway.
 The falls are cascades of cold water that plunge into a natural pool.
 It is surrounded by tropical plants and trees that provide a habitat for wildlife.

 The Epol falls have bamboo huts that provide shade and a place to prepare food.

 Location

 Epol Falls is located at the district of Marilog in the mountainous area of barangay Baganihan, the homeland of the Matigsalug tribe and is adjacent to Bukidnon and North Cotabato provinces.
 It is high altitude with some parts reaching 4,000 feet above sea level, cool and pleasant weather where many go for treks, vegetables and just to escape the humid and punishing heat in the lowlands.

 Access to the falls

-From Davao City, Marilog is approximately 100 kilometers, and almost three hours travel by bus.
+The falls are approximately 80km (50 miles) from downtown Davao City, and almost three hours travel by bus.